 Given your solid background in the sciences, there’s a good chance you’ve already satisfied most, if not all, of the ABSN prerequisites, which include chemistry for health professionals, human anatomy and physiology, and microbiology.
 You’ll want to talk to someone in admissions to make sure your past college credits are transferable.

 Should you need to complete a few of the prerequisites, your assigned enrollment advisor will help you map out the quickest route for getting them done by your preferred January or August start date in the program.
 You have the option to complete the prerequisites at a number of accredited higher learning institutions.
 Be sure to ask your enrollment advisor for a list of approved schools.
-It’s also worth mentioning you can apply to our ABSN program with some prerequisite courses in progress.
+It’s also worth mentioning you can apply to our ABSN track with some prerequisite courses in progress.

 Furthermore, as someone who has a BS in biology, you’ll probably have an easier time with your professional nursing coursework than someone from a liberal arts background, especially when it comes to skills application.
 After all, nurses need to understand the foundations of life, which is exactly what biology teaches.